yegorsokolov/MT5/README.md

 value.
 Once clients have been updated to use the new token, remove the old key from the secret or environment.

+### Secret Provisioning

+Configuration values that contain sensitive information now reference secrets using the `secret://` scheme.
+At runtime these references are resolved by `utils.SecretManager`, which first checks environment variables and then (if configured) a Vault-compatible backend.
+To provide secrets:

+1. Populate the required environment variables or store the values in Vault.
+2. Update `config.yaml` with `secret://<NAME>` entries, for example
+   `alerting.slack_webhook: "secret://SLACK_WEBHOOK"`.
+3. Ensure unit tests patch `SecretManager.get_secret` when they require specific values.

+This approach keeps credentials out of source control while still allowing local development without Vault by simply setting environment variables.

 ### Monitoring and Dashboard

 The API now exposes Prometheus metrics at `/metrics`.
 Deploying Prometheus and